chipsalliance/firrtl-spec/spec.md

 ## Constant Integer Expressions

-A constant unsigned or signed integer expression can be created from an integer literal or string-encoded integer literal.
+A constant unsigned or signed integer expression can be created from an integer literal or radix-specified integer literal.
 An optional positive bit width may be specified.
 Constant integer expressions are of constant type.
 All of the following examples create a 10-bit unsigned constant integer expressions representing the number `42`: